aws-samples/tenant-onboarding-in-saas-architecture-for-silo-model-apg-example/README.md

 ```
 {  "message": "A new tenant added - 5/4/2022 7:11:30 AM" }
 ```
-Please check the AWS CloudFormation console, a stack with above tenant name (i.e. `Tenant123`) is created.
+Please check the AWS CloudFormation console, a stack with prefix `tenantcluster-` and the above tenant name (i.e. `Tenant123`) will be created (`tenantcluster-tenant123`).

 3. Test tenant infrastructure
 From AWS CloudFormation console -> Click on the newly created tenant cluster -> Resources -> Note the alarm resource name